srirams1003/dotfiles/README.md

-# to get your preferred neovim and tmux environment, run firstScript.sh follwed by secondScript.sh using $ source ./<name of script>
+### to get your preferred neovim and tmux environment, run firstScript.sh follwed by second_alt_kickstart.sh using $ source ./<name of script>